seanivore/the-pensieve/docs/PROJECT_MAP.md

 **Additional Context**:
 - The issue may be related to how Zod schemas are being used with the request method
 - Type inference between schema validation and runtime types needs investigation
-- The switch from Claude 3 Haiku to Sonnet revealed more type safety issues

 **Next Steps**:
 1. Create a minimal reproducible example focusing on schema handling